ader1990/openstack-networkd/README.md

     comes for eth(N-1)
   * it cannot use the newer cloud-init version with latest metadata, as its kernel does not support consistent network device naming.

+For CentOS 7, the following issues appear with the remove / add NIC approach:

+    * cloud-init does not remove the ifcfg-ethX for the removed interfaces
+    * a random nameserver was set for no reason